 LSAT Fee Waiver

-If approved, the following fees would be waived:
+If approved, the following fees would be waived, depending on which tier you qualify for:

 - Two LSAT tests (within a two-year period)